erikson84/etch-a-sketch/README.md

 # etch-a-sketch
-Simple drawing application in JS
+Simple drawing application in JS for the Odin Project